BryanZWu/flash-triangle-attention/README.md

 the attention weights, through which we wish to propagate gradients.

-NOTE: As of 2025-02-24, only the forward pass is implemented.
+NOTE: As of 2025-03-02, there remains a bug in the backward pass-- query and bias gradients are not being computed correctly after the first 128 tokens.

 ### Input Format
 - Query (Q): `(Batch, Heads, L1, L2, Dims)`